daz4126/Nanny-State/README.md

 ![Transformer function diagram](https://user-images.githubusercontent.com/16646/125978502-29d3f173-626a-48b1-8214-5368f1fe7824.png)

 </div>

+ES6 arrow functions are perfect for transformer functions as they visually show the mapping of the current state to a new state.

 Transformer functions must be **[pure functions](https://en.wikipedia.org/wiki/Pure_function)**.
 They should always return the same state given the same arguments and should not cause any side-effects.
 They take the following structure: